elastic/kibana/x-pack/legacy/plugins/triggers_actions_ui/np_ready/README.md

 |---|---|---|
 |[Index Threshold](#index-threshold-alert)|`threshold`|Index Threshold Alert|

+Every alert type should has a server side registration and can has a client side.
+Only alert types registered on both - client and server will be displayed in the Create Alert flyout, as a part of UI.
-All built-in alert types is located under the folder `x-pack/legacy/plugins/triggers_actions_ui/np_ready/public/application/components/builtin_alert_types` and the registration file is `x-pack/legacy/plugins/triggers_actions_ui/np_ready/public/application/components/builtin_alert_types/index.ts`
+Built-in alert types UI is located under the folder `x-pack/legacy/plugins/triggers_actions_ui/np_ready/public/application/components/builtin_alert_types` and this is a file `x-pack/legacy/plugins/triggers_actions_ui/np_ready/public/application/components/builtin_alert_types/index.ts` for client side registration.

 ### Index Threshold Alert